The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions II: Introduction

 \section{Introduction}

-This paper is the sequel to \cite{CGH2} and is devoted to proving some of the technical parts of the isomorphism between $\widehat{HF}(-M)$ and $\widehat{ECH}(M)$.
-The notation from \cite{CGH2} carries over to this paper.
-References from \cite{CGH2} will be written as ``Section I.$x$" to mean ``Section $x$'' of \cite{CGH2}, for example.
+This paper is the sequel to \cite{CGH-I} and is devoted to proving some of the technical parts of the isomorphism between $\widehat{HF}(-M)$ and $\widehat{ECH}(M)$.
+References from \cite{CGH-I} will be written as ``Section I.$x$'' to mean ``Section $x$'' of \cite{CGH-I}, for example.
+The notation from \cite{CGH-I} carries over to this paper and is summarized in the Index of Notation, which appears at the beginning of \cite{CGH-I}.

-In \cite{CGH2} we defined the chain maps
+In \cite{CGH-I} we defined the chain maps

 In this paper we prove the following two results: